 Studies have shown Cognitive therapies to be the most appropriate way to improve our coping responses for a range of common mental health problems such as depression as well as anxiety disorders including panic attacks, social anxiety, health anxiety, generalised anxiety disorder, OCD, specific phobias and Post-Traumatic Stress Disorder.

 Counselling emphasises the importance of the therapeutic relationship to achieving success in therapy.
-Because of this Counsellors adopt certain "core" behaviours such as the ability to empathise, having a non-judgmental attitude and being genuine.
-Counselling is most effective for clients who feel they would benefit from sharing their concerns safely and confidentially with someone who is impartial and professional.
-Instead of the directive approach taken by CBT, counselling is client-led, although the therapist may often encourage the client to go deeper into his/her thoughts and then offer insights into the experiences being shared.
-Working in this way, the client and therapist aim to achieve change that is positive and lasting.
+Counsellors aim to adopt certain "core" behaviours such as the ability to empathise, having a non-judgmental attitude and being genuine.
+Counselling is most effective for clients who feel they would benefit from talking over and sharing their concerns safely and confidentially with someone who is impartial and professional.
+In contrast with the directive approach taken by CBT, counselling is client-led.
+This means that the direction of the therapy is guided by the concerns brought to the session by the client and the therapist aims to work with whatever is shared moment-to-moment.
+On occasions, the therapist may challenge apparent discrepancies or inconsistences in thinking and reflect these to the client who may then be encouraged to go deeper into his/her thoughts.
+The therapist may also offer insights into the experiences being shared.
+In Person-Centred counselling the client and therapist may work "at-depth" to uncover and understand the issues brought to the session and achieve change that is positive and lasting.

 What is Counselling used for?